pascall-de-creator/rock-paper-scissors/README.md

 [![sccgpv.png](https://i.postimg.cc/0N6cFr75/sccgpv.png)](https://postimg.cc/cKSR8xDP)

-### Having trouble makind a desicion, how about a calm game or RPS to settle the arguement :)
+### Having trouble makind a desicion, how about a calm game or RPS to settle the argument :)

 ## Features